Event-based reconstruction of time-resolved centreline deformation of flapping flags: Experimental results

 Comparison between the lateral displacement data from the event-based camera and the distance sensor is presented in \cref{fig:experimental_results}.b.
 The transverse error $e(t)$ oscillates between \qtyrange[range-phrase={\ and\ }]{0}{1.5}{\percent} of the centreline length (\cref{fig:experimental_results}.c).
 The root-mean square distance $\kindex{\Delta}{RMS}$ between the cloud of points and the reconstruction surface for each update interval quantifies how close the reconstruction is from the original data (\cref{fig:experimental_results}.d).
 The cloud of points is qualitatively well captured by the reconstruction surface with $\kindex{\Delta}{RMS}/L$ oscillating between \qtyrange[range-phrase={\ and\ }]{0.7}{1.2}{\percent} (\cref{fig:experimental_results}.e).
 Superimposed deformations at different time instants outline the complex motion of the centreline and the two-dimensional path of the tip (\cref{fig:experimental_results}.f).
 The envelope depicts two necks which is consistent with the literature for this type of paper flags and flow velocities \cite{virot_fluttering_2013}.

 A series of deformation measurements is performed autonomously with the event-based camera (\cref{fig:experimental_results}.g and h).
 The series of measurements go across several stages of fluid-structure interaction.
 For $\Uinf < \qty{5}{\meter\per\second}$ the flag is stable and the amplitude $A/L \approx 0$.
 For flow velocities ranging from $\qtyrange{5}{5.5}{\meter\per\second}$, the flapping amplitude first increases then plateaus before jumping up slightly at $\Uinf = \qty{7.5}{\meter\per\second}$ (\cref{fig:experimental_results}.h).
+Our measurements are consistent with results from other experimental studies of flags that observe a first plateau of flapping amplitudes in the range $A/L \sim 0.24 - 0.34$ \cite{virot_fluttering_2013} and $A/L \sim 0.2 - 0.25$ \cite{eloy_origin_2012}.
 Both the average distance of the reconstruction to the cloud of points and to the laser distance sensor data stay below $0.01L$ for each velocity (\cref{fig:experimental_results}.g).
+The size of the raw event file at each velocity is a direct indicator of the flapping state of the flag because the number of events increases significantly for a flapping flag compared to a stable flag.
+The file size allows real-time monitoring of the onset of flapping in the measurement loop that systematically increases the wind velocity without human supervision and without the need for any data processing.
+Event-based cameras are thus ideally suited to be integrated into an automated experimental pipeline \cite{mulleners.2024}.
 This set-up performs the measurement loop through different velocities in less than \qty{15}{\minute} for \num{44} measurement points, yielding around \qty{4.8}{GB} of raw data.
 A high-speed camera recording 8 bit images of similar resolution (\qtyproduct{640x480}{px}) at 1000 frames per second would generate around \qty{80}{GB} of raw data, which is $16$ times more.